Chaste/chaste-docker/README.md

 docker run -it --rm -v chaste_data:/home/chaste chaste
 ```
 The first time will take a little longer than usual as the volume has to be populated with data.
-If desired, your current directory (on the host) may be mounted in the container as the `projects` directory:
+If desired, your current directory on the host (or any host directory specified with an absolute path) may be mounted in the container as the `projects` directory:
 ```
 docker run -it --rm -v chaste_data:/home/chaste -v $(pwd):/home/chaste/src/projects chaste
 ```
+The `--rm` flag automatically cleans up anonymous volumes.

 4. [Optional] Run the continuous test pack to check Chaste compiled correctly (https://chaste.cs.ox.ac.uk/trac/wiki/ChasteGuides/CmakeFirstRun):
 ```